ctfer-io/terraform-provider-ctfd/docs/resources/challenge.md

 - `hints` (Attributes List) List of hints about the challenge displayed to the end-user. (see [below for nested schema](#nestedatt--hints))
 - `max_attempts` (Number) Maximum amount of attempts before being unable to flag the challenge.
 - `minimum` (Number) The minimum points for a dynamic-score challenge to reach with the decay function.
 Once there, no solve could have more value.
+- `next` (Number) Suggestion for the end-user as next challenge to work on.
 - `requirements` (Attributes) List of required challenges that needs to get flagged before this one being accessible.
 Useful for skill-trees-like strategy CTF. (see [below for nested schema](#nestedatt--requirements))
 - `state` (String) State of the challenge, either hidden or visible.
 - `tags` (List of String) List of challenge tags that will be displayed to the end-user.
 You could use them to give some quick insights of what a challenge involves.
 - `topics` (List of String) List of challenge topics that are displayed to the administrators for maintenance and planification.
 - `type` (String) Type of the challenge defining its layout/behavior, either standard or dynamic (default).
-- `value` (Number) The value (points) of the challenge once solved.
-Internally, the provider will handle what target is legitimate depending on the `.type` value, i.e. either `value` for "standard" or `initial` for "dynamic".

 ### Read-Only